-(1) Important: Field-level security doesn't prevent searching on the values in a field.
-When search terms match on field values protected by field-level security, the associated records are returned in the search results without the protected fields and their values.
+Important: Field-level security doesn't prevent searching on the values in a field.
+When search terms match on field values

 You can define field-level security in either of these ways.

 - For multiple fields on a single permission set or profile - For a single field on all profiles